suffolklibraries/lgc/content/collections/events/lowestoft-movers-seagull-31-03.md

     content:
       -
         type: text
-        text: 'Lowestoft movers meets at St Margaret''s Hall and The Seagull Theatre in Lowestoft.
+        text: "Lowestoft movers meets at St Margaret's Hall and The Seagull Theatre in Lowestoft.
 The Seagull is located minutes away from the Pakefield Beach.
-The nearest '
+The nearest "
       -
         type: text
         marks: